L5050/spm-pit-randomizer/README.md

 - Be sure to add/enable the REL Loader Gecko code for your game version before running the game with Riivolution patches.
 You can find the codes [here.](https://github.com/SeekyCt/spm-rel-loader/tree/master/spm-rel-loader/loader)

 ## Features
 * Quite honestly, there are just too many to list out here.
-The entire Pit experience has been transformed - see for yourself!
+The entire Pit experience has been transformed - see for yourself! *(You're free to read the patch notes in the Releases section, too, if that's your sort of thing 👁)*

 ## Planned Features
 * Add more roguelike features to the Flipside Pit to completely change the way you play and strategize